tiagod3p/100-days-of-code/log.md

 **Today's Progress**: Today I still focused on learn Django basics.
 Now I know how to handle with static files, how to build my templates, etc. I know it's still little but I'll keep studying and improving my knowledge.

 **Thoughts**: I'm still thinking about how to build my personal projects in backend without know frontend very well.

+### Day 15 May 28, 2020

+**Today's Progress**: Today I stopped my learnings of django to made a python automation bot who sends me an email with my grades of college without me having to update the university site.

+**Thoughts**: Doing python bots I have so much fun, it's the best way to learn.